Have you noticed worn parts of your Oriental or Persian carpet – even though it’s rarely used and hardly anyone every walks upon it?

 Your rug may have been a smorgasbord for moths.

 Moths and other bugs love wool.
-Most Persian/Oriental rugs are made of wool fibers so your rug is a veritable feast for hungry moths.
+Most Persian/Oriental rugs are made of wool fibers so your rug is a veritable feast for hungry insects.

 To help you keep moths from your carpet, we’ve put together a short primer of steps you can take to keep bugs from bugging your hand-knotted work of art.
 Read below.